Prepare a Red Hat-based virtual machine for Azure

 sudo subscription-manager unregister

-Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+Deprovision the VM and prepare it for provisioning on Azure:

 Caution

-If you are migrating a specific virtual machine and don't wish to create a generalized image, skip the deprovision step.
+If you're migrating a specific VM and don't want to create a generalized image, skip the deprovision step.
 Running the command

 waagent -force -deprovision+user

-will render the source machine unusable, this step is intended only to create a generalized image.sudo rm -f /var/log/waagent.log sudo cloud-init clean sudo waagent -force -deprovision+user sudo rm -f ~/.bash_history sudo export HISTSIZE=0
+renders the source machine unusable.
+This step is intended only to create a generalized image.sudo rm -f /var/log/waagent.log sudo cloud-init clean sudo waagent -force -deprovision+user sudo rm -f ~/.bash_history sudo export HISTSIZE=0

-Click Connect to open a console window for the virtual machine.
+Select Connect to open a console window for the VM.

-Ensure that the Network Manager service will start at boot time by running the following command:
+Ensure that the Network Manager service starts at boot time:

 sudo systemctl enable NetworkManager.service

-Configure the network interface to automatically start at boot and use DHCP:
+Configure the network interface to automatically start at boot and use the Dynamic Host Configuration Protocol:

 sudo nmcli con mod eth0 connection.autoconnect yes ipv4.method auto

-Register your Red Hat subscription to enable the installation of packages from the RHEL repository by running the following command:
+Register your Red Hat subscription to enable the installation of packages from the RHEL repository:

 sudo subscription-manager register --auto-attach --username=XXX --password=XXX

-Modify the kernel boot line in your grub configuration to include additional kernel parameters for Azure and enable the serial console.
+Modify the kernel boot line in your grub configuration to include more kernel parameters for Azure and enable the serial console.

 sudo grub2-editenv - unset kernelopts